grygy/pv217-microservices-materials/README.md

 In each assignment, you will find a README.md file with an explanation of the topic and tasks.
 The solution contains an example of the implementation of the tasks.

 The repository also includes the `evaluation_results.csv` file that includes raw data from the feedback given by other students.

+## How to use the exercises

+Prerequisites:
+- Have OpenJDK 21 installed
+- Have Docker installed
+- Have Quarkus CLI installed

+Start with the first exercise (assignment or solution folder) and go through the README.md file.
+Check the tasks and follow the instructions or see the solution.

+It is highly recommended to go through the exercises in order to gain knowledge how to run each exercise.